alxshelepenok/lumen/content/posts/handshake-domains-now-supported-and-managed-on-fleek.md

 Plus, let's be honest.
 Owning top level domains is just cool and we can't wait to see what awesome domain+TLDs combos you bring on to Fleek.

-## Handshake & Namebase
+## Handshake & Namebase 🤝

 ![](https://storageapi.fleek.co/fleek-team-bucket/hnsnmbs.png)

 A blockchain-based naming protocol and certificate authority, and a fire registry to compliment it.
 Name a better duo.
-If you haven't had the chance yet to know Handshake, it's [time to catch up.](https://hsd-dev.org/)
+If you haven't had the chance yet to know Handshake, it's time to catch up.

+Our top picks to dive in?
+[HNS' documentation](https://hsd-dev.org/), [learnhns.com](http://learnhns.com/), and [The Shake](https://theshake.substack.com/).

 In a nutshell, it acts like a **decentralized extension of DNS' root zone file**, where the ownership data of the web's TLDs are stored.

 But with the added perk that it is done through a decentralized blockchain system that's permissionless and uncensorable. **No middlemen or controllers**.
 Domain buyers own the top level domains, and no entity (ICANN) could snatch it away or avoid the registration of weird & creative TLDs (.mars, .moonmoon, .whatever).

 It's as if the current DNS registrar level was wiped, and TLD **owners in HNS would retake that role for themselves**, each being the registrar of their own TLDs and doing with them as they see fit (commercialize domains, sell, transfer, etc), validated and backed by a blockchain network.